KoalasinTraffic/KoalasinTraffic.github.io/spd/_weapon/buff.md

 # Courageous Cabbage

 The buff weapon doubles the damage of all towers in the area for a moderate period of time.
-This buff is applied once immediately after activation and heals towers by 10% of their max health per second.
-The effect lasts 12 seconds and can stack.
+This buff also heals towers by 10% of their max health per second.
+The doubling effect lasts 12 seconds and stacks.

 Damage multiplier with 1 buff: x2